cboudereau/dotnetlinux/README.md

 - Wait the mysql starting between setup and build (maybe use the docker logs and wait for mysql connected)

 ## TODO
+- create a dotnet template new mysql with in parameter the name of the target os
 - Use FAKE to save schema config and avoid preparing mysql dependencies on build.